TL;DR

 | Purpose | Scored exam | Expression of interest |

-| Audience | Panel of raters using a rubric | Hiring manager |
+| Audience | Hiring manager or panel using rating criteria | Hiring manager |

 | Format | Prescribed (font, page limit) | Flexible |